XRPLF/rippled/Builds/DockerPlay/README.md

 # DockerPlay : what is this ?

-As a lucky Debian Jessie user some of us are missing an impotant stack to play with rippled from the sources : gcc5.
+As a lucky Debian Jessie users some of us are missing an impotant stack to play with rippled from the sources : gcc5.
 Instead of hacking our working station (and potentially break it) we can setup a rippled development environment thanks docker.

 Basic idea: being able to edit rippled source files with our favorite tools and then build, test and run rippled inside docker containers.